About

 The student may have to attend an appointment at a study needs assessment centre to talk to a specialist about what type of support would help them.

+For students with mental health difficulties, the most difficult part of applying for DSAs is often obtaining evidence which meets the funding body's criteria.
 For more information about this, and also DSA application forms, see the Student Loans Company practitioners website.
 The website also gives a general overview on the different elements of the allowance, including maximum amounts.
 Recent updates to guidance can be found on the policy page.

-Student Finance Wales and Student Awards Agency Scotland (SAAS) both also fund Disabled Students' Allowance, but with slightly different parameters.
+Student Finance Wales and Student Awards Agency Scotland (SAAS) also fund Disabled Students' Allowance, but with slightly different parameters.

 Disability Rights UK provide a free helpline for disabled students, parents and professionals.